-This course provides balanced coverage of contemporary issues concerning class-room assessment.
+This course provides balanced coverage of contemporary issues concerning classroom assessment.
 The emphasis is on real-world applications of student assessment using mainstream assessment principles.
 The subject matter covers a broad range of educational settings, including classroom teaching, school administration, school counseling, special education and related special services for students with special needs.
 Measurement concepts and tools are presented, focusing on the development of an understanding of the range of products available for student assessment, interpreting results and maintaining alignment with learning goals.
 Three lecture hours per week.
-Prerequisite: Secondary education certificate program eligibility.
+Prerequisite: Permission of the department head.
 Usually offered in the spring.